 ARCore is constantly improving its understanding of the real world environment by detecting feature points and planes.

-ARCore looks for clusters of feature points that appear to lie on common horizontal surfaces, like tables and desks, and makes these surfaces available to your app as planes.
+ARCore looks for clusters of feature points that appear to lie on common horizontal or vertical surfaces, like tables or walls, and makes these surfaces available to your app as planes.
 ARCore can also determine each plane's boundary and make that information available to your app.
 You can use this information to place virtual objects resting on flat surfaces.

-Because ARCore uses feature points to detect planes, flat surfaces without texture, such as a white desk, may not be detected properly.
+Because ARCore uses feature points to detect planes, flat surfaces without texture, such as a white wall, may not be detected properly.

 ARCore can detect information about the lighting of its environment and provide you with the average intensity and color correction of a given camera image.
 This information lets you light your virtual objects under the same conditions as the environment around them, increasing the sense of realism.